CaravanaCloud/cloud-janitor/README.md

 # Cloud Janitor

+TL;DR: A collection of scripts to automate tasks in cloud computing, like create clusters or cleanup accounts.

+For example, in a 'create-cluster' task, cloud-janitor should execute all the commands or scripts necessary to validate and backup configuration, install dependencies, create account-level resources, create cluster-level resources, wait for health check, install plugins and verify the application.

+## Motivation

+As developers and sysadmins we are used to building scripts and solutions to automate tasks.
+However, sharing those solutions can be difficult as they are executed in different machines and contexts.
+This often leads to a lot of duplication of effort and code to perform the same tasks, such as creating clusters or cleaning up accounts.

-Cloud Janitor is a tool to automate complex maintenance and troubleshooting tasks in cloud computing.
+Cloud Janitor is a tool to automate and share complex maintenance and troubleshooting tasks in cloud computing.
 It's built considering the security and flexibility requirements found in operating real-world production workloads.

 In cloud computing, many responsibilities are shared between the provider and the consumer of services.
 This tool's goal is to share automations that customers and partners frequently need to build themselves, often with minimal differences.

 A key automation in this context is "cleaning up" an AWS account, for example.
 That will be a bit different in each environment, but it's all about filtering and deleting (or replacing) resources.
 Here's how our features can help:

-**Easy to Run and Configure** - All settings are exposed as environment variables and code can run as executable, jar, container, github action or your preferred CI/CD tool.
+**Easy to Run and Configure** - All settings are exposed as environment variables and code can run as CLI, jar, container, github action or your preferred CI/CD tool.

+**Simple to customize and extend** - Take custom actions, such as scale down or notify, instead of delete.

 **Defensive Defaults** - No writes are executed unless the "dry run" setting is explicitly disabled.

 **Resource Filtering** - Only the matched resources, and their dependents, are deleted.

-**Simple to customize and extend** - Take custom actions, such as scale down or notify, instead of delete.

 **Logs & Reporting** - Keep a record of invocations and their results for queries, visualization and audits.